Prugna21/memoQ/README.md

 ## Troubleshooting

 - Common errors and fixes are documented in `docs.troubleshooting.md`.
 - Regex patterns not working?
-Double-check escape characters and test them outside memoQ first.
+Double-check escape characters and test them outside memoQ first (for example [regexr](https://regexr.com/)).
 - Need help?
 Visit the [memoQ forum](https://community.memoq.com/) or open an issue here.

 ---